Sisyphus1813/firewalld-ext/README.md

 | `sudo firewalld-ext --remove-all`             | Remove all firewalld-ext ipsets and rules             |
 | `firewalld-ext --status`                      | Show firewalld-ext status and statistics              |
 | `firewalld-ext --show-ips`                    | Print all blocked IPs/subnets                         |

+Any of the above commands can be supplemented with the `--verbose` or `-v` flag to enable verbose output.

 ### Example